adantoscano/simply-react/README.md

 # simply-react

-Just another react boilerplate but intending to be easily understandable.
+Just another react boilerplate intending to be easily understandable.

 ## How to use